Patio decorating on a dime

 - Cheap tricks like Chinese lanterns or candles for outdoor lighting really update a space without the heavy price tag.
-A fresh coat of paint on an outside wall or reigning in your patio with curtains make the space feel more personalized and contained.
-The more pea gravel you lay down, the less lawn maintenance you will need.
+A fresh coat of paint on an outside wall or defining your patio with curtains make the space feel more personalized and contained.

 Don't be stuck on the idea that everything needs to be brand new or expensive.
 Some of the best patios are built on recycled and refurbished things.
 You can get the patio of your dreams without the giant price tag!

 - For more on decorating outside spaces, please visit The Dollar Stretcher Library.

 Share your thoughts about this article with the editor: Click Here